E.4.24.CEN – Burrell Behavioral Health IHC Grant Training Manual Addendum

 Nights/Weekends:

-While an intern’s time commitment will typically be daytime, it is possible that periodic travel or clinical needs will require working later than 5:00 p.
+While an intern’s time commitment will typically be daytime, it is possible that periodic travel or clinical needs will require working later than 5:00 PM.
 Interns will not be required to work on Saturdays or Sundays.

 Malpractice Insurance: